FelixOnline/v2/content/articles/2015-2-12-union-council-condemns-counter-terrorism-bill.md

  - /news/5237/union-council-condemns-counter-terrorism-bill
 imported: true
 comments:
+ - value: >
- - Sounds like a fancy and sugar coated way of spying on British citizens I wonder how this cts bill got this far The amount of false allegations made etcetera are incomparable with them getting it right So now those false allegations will be made true because of a farce of a bill Ive seen better jokes in my life than this The end doesnt justify the meansWow cuz this is extremely greatexcellent job Congrats and keep it upDavid Beckham httpdalejudyedublogsorg20160928theplayersoffifa17mobilewillbuyfifa17points
+     Sounds like a fancy and sugar coated way of spying on British citizens. <br>I wonder how this cts bill got this far.
+The amount of false allegations made etcetera are incomparable with them getting it right.
+So now those false allegations will be 'made' true because of a farce of a bill. <br>I've seen better jokes in my life than this. ,The end doesn't justify the means...,Wow cuz this is extremely greatexcellent job!
+Congrats and keep it up <br>David Beckham http://dalejudy.edublogs.org/2016/09/28/the-players-of-fifa-17-mobile-will-buy-fifa-17-points/

 # Article Taxonomies
 categories: